ThePrimeagen/harpoon/README.md

 * [Twitter](https://twitter.com/ThePrimeagen)

 ## ⇁ Note to legacy Harpoon 1 users
-Original Harpoon will remain in a frozen state and i will merge PRs in with _no code review_ for those that wish to remain on that.
+Original Harpoon will remain in a frozen state and I will merge PRs in with _no code review_ for those that wish to remain on that.
 Harpoon 2 is significantly better and allows for MUCH greater control.
 Please migrate to that (will become `master` within the next few months).